onnokleen/mfGARCH/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 # mfGARCH - mixed-frequency GARCH models

-An R package for estimating multiplicative mixed-frequency GARCH models (GARCH-MIDAS) as proposed in Engle et al. (2013) which is currently under development.
+An R package for estimating multiplicative mixed-frequency GARCH models (GARCH-MIDAS) as proposed in Engle et al. (2013).

 ## Highlights
-- A comprehensive toolbox for estimating, visualizing and forecasting when using GARCH-MIDAS models
+- A comprehensive toolbox for estimating and forecasting using GARCH-MIDAS models
 - Easy to use
 - Built for handling irregularly spaced mixed-frequency data